-Charci Thomas is next to me, piloting her 70-foot-long Peterbilt truck through the rolling hills and vineyards.
+Charci Thomas sits next to me, piloting her 70-foot-long Peterbilt truck through the rolling hills and vineyards.
 As the sun sets, the grapevined landscape at this hour is a postcard.
 It’s so at odds with the plastic tubs of barbecue sauce and honey mustard we just hauled from Indiana that I laugh to myself.
 We have already traveled 2,500 miles in the truck this week, passing through the Rockies of Colorado, the neon lights of Las Vegas, and the red canyons of Utah.
 But this stretch of Highway 101 along the Pacific coast puts them all to shame.
 Admiring the view from the driver’s side, Charci breaks the awe-inspired silence.
 “You don’t get this with an office job,” she says.

 Although she is one of 238,000 truckers living in Indiana, a state with more drivers than almost any other, Charci is easy to pick out at a crowded truck stop.
 Only 5 percent of drivers are women.
 Even fewer own their own customized truck and trailer, as she does.
 Almost none are attractive 32-year-olds bouncing around in tank tops, skirts, and sandals.

 “Once you have diesel in your blood,” Charci tells me, “you’ll never be happy doing anything else.”
 But it’s clearly more than truck-driving that she loves.
 It’s seeing America, a place that is almost as surprising as she is.
 Over the past eight days and 12 states, we have driven through towns such as Zzyzx and No Name.
 We’ve had breakfast at the world’s largest truck stop and discovered a modern gold rush in the desert.
 I’ve not only changed the way I think about semis, I’ve reconnected with this loud, super-sized, high-speed country—and in the process gotten to know one of the city’s unlikeliest gearjammers.